lordmulder/Simple-x264-Launcher/ReadMe.txt

 "MP4Box" or the "YAMB" front-end for muxing the audio stream.

 Having said all that, there now is an unofficial "Audio" branch of x264 available.
-If you are using one of the patched x264 builds with "audio support" patch (e.g. those provided by JEEB), you can process the audio with x264 and skip the additional muxing step.
-Basically the new audio patch adds a new "--acodec" switch, which you can pass the x264 as a custom parameter.
-For example you can pass "--acodec aac" for encoding the audio to the AAC format (recommended for AAC files).
+If you are using one of the modified x264 builds with "audio support" patch (e.g. those provided by JEEB), then you can process the audio with x264 and skip the additional muxing step.
+Basically the audio patch adds a new "--acodec" switch, which you can pass to x264 as a custom parameter.
+For example, you can pass "--acodec aac" for encoding the audio to the AAC format (recommended for MP4 files).
 Or you can pass "--acodec vorbis" for encoding the audio to the Ogg/Vorbis format (recommended for MKV files).
 Please be aware that audio encoding will work only, if your input file contains an audio stream!
 When using the built-in LAVF/FFMS input of x264, the audio can be encoded straight from the input file.
 This does NOT work with Avisynth input!
 Instead, if you want to encode audio from an Avisynth script, you must pass the "--audiofile <path_to_avs_file>" switch to x264 as a custom parameter.
 For convenience, the "--audiofile $(INPUT)" parameter may be used.

-10. Command-line Syntax
+11. Command-line Syntax
 ----------------------

 The following command-line switches are available: